devnull-cz/c-prog-lang/modules/pointers.md

 # Home assignment

-Task: create pointer to int, print it, create new pointer that points to
+:wrench: Task: create pointer to int, print it, create new pointer that points to
       `p + 1`.
 See what is the difference between the 2 pointers.

 :eyes: Code: [ptr-diff.c](/src/ptr-diff.c)